 - Make the purchase on your own and get reimbursed.

-- Will need to submit a copy of credit card statement showing transaction and last four digits of card to Hanh Rimmer.
+- Will need to submit a copy of credit card statement showing transaction and last four digits of card to Hanh.

 - Will also need to submit the purchase email/invoice/receipt.

-- If you order anything to be delivered, it must be delivered to Hanh Rimmer, Pediatrics Administrative Office, 200 Henry Clay Ave, NOLA 70118.
+- If you order anything to be delivered, it must be delivered to Hanh, Pediatrics Administrative Office, 200 Henry Clay Ave, NOLA 70118.
 Not to a personal address.

-- Have department process payment (contact Hanh Rimmer) in Pediatrics Administrative Office on State Street.
+- Have department process payment (contact Hanh) in Pediatrics Administrative Office on State Street.

 - If total cost of purchase is more than allotment balance, a person check will need to be made out to LSUHSC for the difference.

 Book money must be used by the end of May.
-Book money does not carry over to followig year.
+Book money does not carry over from one academic year to another.

 Workshop dedicated to Pediatric Fellow education.
-Blocked sessions will be on Tuesdays from 2:00-5:00pm.
+Blocked sessions will be quarterly on Tuesdays from 2:00-5:00pm.
 Hanh will email you the schedule and remind you one week before each lecture.
-The lectures are considered protected time; all fellows must attend.
+The lectures are considered protected time; all fellows must attend unless on leave.

 2. Modules (GME)

 (Please note: These modules are specific to fellows.
-These are different from the “LSU Compliance Modules.”)
+These are different from the “Roy Clay Compliance Modules.”)
 All fellows must complete core curriculum modules in order to graduate or advance to their next year.
 To login and complete your modules, go to the AMA GME Competency Education Program (GCEP) site: https://login.ama-assn.org/account/login.
-Please contact Hanh Rimmer if you have trouble logging in for the first time.
+Please contact Hanh is you have trouble logging in for the first time.